mmarx/brother_ql_web/README.md

 Alternatively, you can use brother_ql_web without installing it, straight out of an unpacked source tarball or a VCS checkout.

-It's also possible to install it from source for the current interpreter with:
+It is also possible to install it from source for the current interpreter with:

     pip install .

 In addition to the Python package requirements itself, `fontconfig` should be installed on your system.
-It's used to identify and inspect fonts on your machine.
+It is used to identify and inspect fonts on your machine.
 This package is pre-installed on many Linux distributions.
-If you're using a Mac, you might want to use [Homebrew](https://brew.sh) to install fontconfig using [`brew install fontconfig`](https://formulae.brew.sh/formula/fontconfig).
+If you are using a Mac, you might want to use [Homebrew](https://brew.sh) to install `fontconfig` using [`brew install fontconfig`](https://formulae.brew.sh/formula/fontconfig).

 If you are not able to install or use `fontconfig` for some reasons, `fontra` is available as a fallback.
 You can install if using the `fontra` extra.